Charged with Theft in San Antonio?

 representation for individuals who are dealing with all types of criminal charges, including theft crime charges.
 Since I am a San Antonio criminal attorney who has also served as a prosecutor, I bring valuable insight to my client's cases.
-Read the information to learn more about how theft crimes are defined and prosecuted in the state of Texas.
-When you bring your case to me, I can help you craft a strong craft a strong defense plan that is specifically tailored to your needs.
+Read the information provided below to learn more about how theft crimes are defined and prosecuted in the state of Texas.
+When you bring your case to me, I can help you craft a strong defense plan that is specifically tailored to your needs.